jozu-ai/kitops/docs/src/docs/get-started.md

 Note that some registries, like Jozu Hub, don't automatically create a repository.
 If you receive an error from your `push` command, make sure you have created the repository in your target registry and that you have push rights to the repository.

-### ModelKit to Container or Kubernetes

-You can build a container or Kubernetes deployment that pulls artifacts directly from the ModelKit.
-This makes automating container creation and Kubernetes deployment simple.
-Read more in our [deployment documentation](./deploy.md).

 ### Congratulations

 You've learned how to unpack a ModelKit, pack one up, and push it.
 Anyone with access to your remote repository can now pull your new ModelKit and start playing with your model using the `kit pull` or `kit unpack` commands.

 If you'd like to learn more about using Kit, try our [Next Steps with Kit](./next-steps.md) document that covers:
+* Creating a container or Kubernetes deployment from a ModelKit
 * Signing your ModeKit
 * Making your own Kitfile
 * The power of `unpack`
 * Tagging ModelKits
 * Keeping your registry tidy

-Or, if you want to run an LLM-based ModelKit locally try our [dev mode](./dev-mode.md)
+Or, if you want to run an LLM-based ModelKit locally try our [dev mode](./dev-mode.md).

+Finally, if you're building workflows using Dagger you can use KitOps through our [Daggerverse modules](https://daggerverse.dev/mod/github.com/jozu-ai/daggerverse/kit).
+Or get the [GitHub Action for Kit](https://github.com/marketplace/actions/setup-kit-cli).

 Thanks for taking some time to play with Kit.
 We'd love to hear what you think.
 Feel free to drop us an [issue in our GitHub repository](https://github.com/jozu-ai/kitops/issues) or join [our Discord server](https://discord.gg/Tapeh8agYy).